 Our first baby is our White German Shepherd dog, Hilo.
 We got Hilo right after our trip to Hawaii.
 We fell in love with the city of Hilo and that’s how he got his name.
 Mike and I hadn’t been together all that long, so co-parenting a puppy was quite the step.

 As much as I am pro-adoption now, back then we went through a breeder to get Hilo.
-We were pretty determined on getting a white German Shepherd, so the online searches began.
+We were pretty determined to get a white German Shepherd, so the online searches began.
 After much research, we found our guy.
 He was shipped to us (another thing I am super against now) from North Carolina.

 In all honesty, I really struggled with Hilo as a puppy.
 I loved him, but boy, he was a lot to handle.
 He had a ton of energy and was pretty spastic.
 Probably to be expected from any puppy and larger breed, but I found myself very overwhelmed.
 This is a lesson learned about getting the right breed for your lifestyle.
 I sit behind a computer all day.
 That’s not ideal for an energetic, large breed puppy.
 My hubby is much more patient and is very good when it comes to training.

 Hilo is now almost 6 years old.
 He his calm, loyal, loving, and the perfect watch dog.
 He has a genuinely kind soul and is very loving towards us.
 He puts up with the Tiny Grump, our Pug Boston terrier mix, antagonizing him and looks out for his “little brother”.
 Hilo just wants to be by us.
 He wants to be included in any activity.